The European market potential for certified cocoa

 - Before engaging in any certification schemes, verify with your potential buyers whether certification is required and whether it provides you with a competitive advantage over other suppliers to the European market.

-- Find potential business partners in Europe by checking the lists of UTZ certified cocoa supply chain actors.
+- Find potential Rainforest Alliance-certified business partners in Europe by checking this list of certified cocoa supply chain actors.

 Sustainability in the cocoa sector remains critical worldwide, and has been impacting policy-makers in recent years.
 Consumer awareness about sustainable cocoa production has also grown over the last decade.
 Certifications schemes have become to play a very important role in the cocoa sector as they mirror the growing consumer awareness and changing industry profile towards sustainability.

 Sustainability is a consumer trend in Europe

 Consumer awareness of issues related to sustainable cocoa production has grown over the last decade in Europe.
 This has resulted in a growing demand for sustainable and traceable cocoa and chocolate, especially in northern and western Europe.
 Both the media and public awareness campaigns such as those focused on child labour and human trafficking have been a major driving force behind this trend.

 Furthermore, many European retailer groups actively promote certified chocolate products to their customers, and are increasingly sourcing certified cocoa for their own private label brands.
 Most of these are major players such as Ahold Delhaize (the Netherlands), REWE and Lidl (Germany), Sainsbury’s (United Kingdom), Carrefour (France) and Coop (Switzerland).

 The use of certification in branded and private label chocolates comes from the sustainability programmes of these retailers.
 They make these decisions top down.
 Examples of specific sustainability programmes of retailers include: